France mourns 'hero' officer who took place of hostage in attack

-PARIS (Reuters) - France was in mourning on Saturday for a French security officer who died from gunshot wounds after voluntarily taking the place of a female hostage during a supermarket siege by an Islamist militant.
+PARIS (Reuters) - France will pay a national tribute to a security officer who died from gunshot wounds after voluntarily taking the place of a female hostage during a supermarket siege by an Islamist militant, President Emmanuel Macron said on Saturday.

 Arnaud Beltrame, 44, a gendarme who once served in Iraq, had been raced to hospital fighting for his life after being shot by the gunman during the siege at the Super U store in the southwestern town of Trebes near the Pyrenees mountains.

-His actions were described as heroic by politicians across the political spectrum and calls for a national tribute increased on social media networks.
+His actions were described as heroic by politicians across the political spectrum.

-“He fell as a hero, giving up his life to halt the murderous outfit of a jihadist terrorist,” President Emmanuel Macron said in a statement shortly before dawn on Saturday.
+“He fell as a hero, giving up his life to halt the murderous outfit of a jihadist terrorist,” Macron said in a statement shortly before dawn on Saturday.

+Macron said France would organize a national tribute in Beltrame’s honor, the president’s office announced after he met with members of the government and officials involved in the attack investigation.
+It gave no further details.

-Friday’s attacker was identified by authorities as Redouane Lakdim, a 25-year-old Moroccan-born French national from the city of Carcassonne, not far from Trebes, the tranquil town of about 5,000 people where he struck on Friday afternoon.
+The attacker was identified by authorities as Redouane Lakdim, a 25-year-old Moroccan-born French national from the city of Carcassonne, not far from Trebes, the tranquil town of about 5,000 people where he struck on Friday.

 Lakdim was known to authorities for drug-dealing and other petty crimes, but had also been under surveillance by security services in 2016-2017 for links to the radical Salafist movement, Paris prosecutor Francois Molins said on Friday.

-The attacker, whose rampage began when he fired on a group of police joggers and also shot the occupants of a car he stole, killed three people and injured 16 others on Friday, according to a government readout.
+The attacker’s rampage began when he shot the occupant of a car he stole and fired on a group of police joggers, wounding one.
+He then headed to a supermarket where he killed two people, an employee and a client, bringing Friday’s toll to three dead and 16 injured, according to a government readout.

 Beltrame’s death took the number killed to four.

 He was part of a team of gendarmes who were among the first to arrive at the supermarket scene.
-Most of the people in the supermarket escaped after hiding in a cold storage room and then fleeing through an emergency exit.
+Most of the people in the shop escaped after hiding in a cold storage room and then fleeing through an emergency exit.

 He offered to trade places with a hostage the attacker was still holding, whereafter he took her place and left his mobile phone on a table, line open.
 When shots rang out, elite police stormed the building to kill the assailant.
 Police sources said Beltrame was shot three times.